vtex-apps/rich-text/docs/README.md

 # Rich Text

-The Rich Text block converts texts written in Markdown to HTML and displays them in your storefront.
+The Rich Text block converts text written in Markdown to HTML and displays it on your storefront.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-rich-text-0.png)

-For example, the following markdown content
+For example, the following Markdown content

 ```txt
 [Help](https://developers.vtex.com/vtex-developer-docs/docs/welcome).\n**Be Bold!**\n*This is italic*